thekaveman/dotfiles/README.md

 # Dotfiles

-After cloning this repo, run `./install` to automatically set up the development environment.
+After cloning this repo, run `./install` to set up the development environment.
 The install script is idempotent: it can safely be run multiple times.

 Dotfiles uses [Dotbot](https://github.com/anishathalye/dotbot) for installation.